We are an essential service and will be open during this National Health crisis to se

 Our suggested method of controlling thermal expansion is to install an expansion tank in the cold water line between the water heater and the check valve.
 The expansion tank is designed with an air cushion built in that expands as the system pressure increases, thereby relieving the over pressure condition and eliminating the repeated operation of the relief valve.
 Because of the presence of this air bladder we recommend replacement of any old expansion tank with the replacement of your water heater.

-What is the benefit of having a metal drip pan installed and do I need one?
+What is the benefit of having a drip pan installed and do I need one?

-Metal drip pans provide a place for a leaking water heater to drain safely without damaging any surrounding areas.
+Drip pans provide a place for a leaking water heater to drain safely without damaging any surrounding areas.
 Ideally, they are run to a floor drain or sump pump.
+If that is not possible then a water alarm can be added to the pan.
 In some areas a drip pan is now a requirement of installation for your new water heater.
 In all jurisdictions a pan is required if it can cause structural damage due to leaking from your water heater.
-A metal drip pan will not crack or break over time, whereas a plastic or rubber drip pans will due to the constant expanding and contracting of their material with the heating cycle of the water heater.

 How long does basic installation take?